vedph/cadmus_core/Doc/core.md

 The result of this function is either equal to the part's type ID (e.g. `net.fusisoft.note`), or, for a layer part, equal to the part's type ID + `` + the fragment's type ID (e.g. `net.fusisoft.token-text-layerfr.net.fusisoft.comment`).

-The convention underlying this method assumes that any fragment type ID starts with the `fr.` prefix, and that a layer part has the fragment type ID as its role ID.
+The convention underlying this method assumes that any fragment type ID starts with the `fr.` prefix (defined as a constant in `PartBase`), and that a layer part has the fragment type ID as its role ID.

 For instance, a token-based text layer part for comments has type ID=`net.fusisoft.token-text-layer`, and role ID=`fr.net.fusisoft.comment`.
 So, each layer part has the corresponding fragment ID as its role.
 Should we want to use the same fragment type with different roles, we add a new part type definition with role=fragment ID + colon + role ID, e.g. `fr.net.fusisoft.commentscholarly`.